That other obstacle to internet information

 In my line of business (musicology of the mass media) there are two ways in which publishers obstruct access to knowledge.
 One is by denying researchers the right to quote from audiovisual work under copyright; the other is by charging students and colleagues large amounts to read learned articles online.
 Having dealt elsewhere with the audiovisual copyright issue, I'll stick here to the ‘other obstacle’, to the pay-for-knowledge problem.
 My critical view of this issue did not originally stem from ideas or principles but from practical experience.

 I have taught various aspects of popular music in tertiary education since 1971.
 There was never much by way of ready course material in the subjects I taught and I used to waste inordinate amounts of time and forest producing handouts in badly ventilated photocopying rooms.
-However, between some time around 1997 or 1998, when I started using the internet for teaching purposes, and May 2001, when my site became fully operational, my time at the photocopier fell from an average of two or three hours a week to zero.
+However, between some time around 1997, when I started using the internet for teaching purposes, and May 2001, when my site became fully operational, my time at the photocopier fell from an average of two or three hours a week to zero.
 Putting course material on the web also meant that students unable to come to class no longer needed to ask for the handout they’d missed and that I no longer had to manage piles of handout back issues.
 The web also allowed me to let others access materials that I had presented in guest lectures or at conferences.
 I could also publicly express opinions, like these, about other matters than those strictly associated with my academic specialities.

 With the increasing costs of book production and the scarcity of teaching materials (for other publishing reasons) in my type of work, colleagues across the world now find it easier to run courses involving the analysis of music in the audiovisual media because their students can download, read, view and listen to the materials I produce.
 As long as I can survive from other sources of revenue I don’t see why I should have to wait for publishers to catch up with the times on matters of copyright concerning mass media analysis materials.
 Nor do I see why students should have to pay for what I produce any more than they should pay to learn about Euclidean geometry, quantum mechanics, irregular verbs or Marxism.